How to Find Eki Stamps in Japan

 You could also pick up a passport-sized notebook from Midori or Muji; these are smaller than Moleskine notebooks and can fit in a pocket.

-I also recommend picking up a thin rubber mat or a plastic pencil board to put behind the page you’re stamping on.
-This’ll give you a clearer image, especially on worn-out stamps.
+I also recommend picking up a thin rubber mat or a plastic pencil board.
+Put it behind the page you’re stamping on and it’ll help you get a clearer image, especially on worn-out stamps.

 Do I need an ink pad for eki stamps?